Little Anthony and the Imperials: Gourdine briefly departs and classic lineup forms (1961–1969)

-Gourdine returned in 1963, replacing Seymour.
-The group's classic line-up – Gourdine, Wright, Collins, and Strain – was now complete.
-With the help of record producer/songwriter Teddy Randazzo (a childhood friend of the group), the Imperials found success on the new DCP (Don Costa Productions) label with the dramatic pop-soul records "I'm on the Outside (Looking In)" (1964), "Goin' Out of My Head" (1964), "Hurt So Bad" (1965), "I Miss You So" (1965), "Take Me Back" (1965), "Hurt" (1966), "Better Use Your Head" (1966), and "Out of Sight, Out of Mind" (1969).
-In 1965, the Imperials appeared on the CBS-TV special Murray The K – It's What's Happening, Baby, where they performed "I'm Alright" before a live audience in New York at the Brooklyn Fox Theatre.
-At the height of their career, the group made two appearances on The Ed Sullivan Show, at the time television's top talent entertainment showcase, on March 28, 1965, and again on January 25, 1970.
-They also performed on Shindig!
-Hullabaloo, Kraft Music Hall, Soul Train, American Bandstand, The Midnight Special, and The Tonight Show.

 The Imperials then joined United Artists Records and were assigned to its Veep Records subsidiary, and then to the parent label itself, where they recorded "World of Darkness", "It's Not the Same", "If I Remember to Forget", "Yesterday Has Gone", and the Thom Bell-produced "Help Me Find a Way (To Say I Love You)".

-Albums from this era include: Reflections, Payin' Our Dues, Out of Sight, Out of Mind (named after their hit cover of The Five Keys song), and Movie Grabbers, which included a rendition of "You Only Live Twice", the James Bond motion picture theme.
+Albums from this era include: Reflections, Payin' Our Dues, Out of Sight, Out of Mind (named after their hit cover of The Five Keys' song), and Movie Grabbers, which included a rendition of "You Only Live Twice", the James Bond motion picture theme.
 This song was originally recorded by The Imperials – expressly for the film and its soundtrack – but was later given instead to Nancy Sinatra for the film, due to her father Frank's greater influence.

+Numerous lineup changes, final hits, and frequent live performances (1969–1992)

+In 1969, Wright left the group; he joined former The Platters lead singer Tony Williams' spinoff group.
+Wright was replaced briefly by a returning Kenny Seymour and then later by Bobby Wade.
+Wade had previously been based in Cleveland and had been a solo artist on local labels there.

+In the early 1970s, they recorded three singles for Janus Records including "Father Father", which they later performed on the Merv Griffin Show.

+Strain left in 1972; he was replaced the group's choreographer Harold Jenkins, who had previously worked with former member Kenny Seymour in a group called the Impacts.
+(Strain later joined the O'Jays as the replacement for original O'Jays member William Powell, who left the group due to illness.)
+Jenkins was also appointed the group's musical director.

-They recorded three singles for Janus Records including "Father Father", which they later performed on the Merv Griffin Show.
-Then they went to Avco Records in the mid-1970s and recorded On A New Street, and charted with the songs "La La La (At the End)" and "I'm Falling in Love with You".
+The group later moved to Avco Records in the early-to-mid-1970s and recorded the album On A New Street, and charted with the songs "La La La (At the End)" and "I'm Falling in Love with You".
 This album was produced by both Bell and Randazzo.
-A second LP for Avco Records entitled Hold On was withdrawn from sale in the USA after the failure of the title track to sell and Avco's subsequent financial difficulties.
-The group appeared on Soul Train on May 26, 1973.
-By this time, Strain and Wright had left the group, although both would eventually return.
+The latter was their last moderate hit on the Billboard R&B Singles chart, peaking at #25.
+A second LP for Avco Records, entitled Hold On, was withdrawn from sale in the US, after the sales failure of the title track and Avco's subsequent financial difficulties.